KualiCo/jute/README.md

-Jute: Kuali Core Libraries for Java
+Jute: Core Libraries for Java
 =====================================

 * Jute - a fiber used in the making of strong, coarse, threads